cloudflare/cloudflare-docs/content/images/transform-images/transform-via-url.md

 {{<definitions>}}
 - `<ZONE>`
   - Your domain name on Cloudflare.
-Unlike other third-party image resizing services, Image Resizing does not use a separate domain name for an API.
-Every Cloudflare zone with Image Resizing enabled can handle resizing itself.
+Unlike other third-party image resizing services, image transformations do not use a separate domain name for an API.
+Every Cloudflare zone with image transformations enabled can handle resizing itself.
 In URLs used on your website this part can be omitted, so that URLs start with `/cdn-cgi/image/`.

 - `/cdn-cgi/image/`
   - A fixed prefix that identifies that this is a special path handled by Cloudflare's built-in Worker.